1. Home

 Ultimately, the relationship between your solar panels and the size of your electricity bill will depend on how much electricity you use and how much you generate.
 While you can’t control how much electricity your solar panels generate, you can take a few measures to lower your electric bill with solar panels:

 If your solar panels often generate more power than your home uses, you could invest in solar battery storage to capture that excess electricity.
-Solar batteries can maximize the potential of your solar panels, ensuring you can benefit from your excess generation when there's no sunlight.
-The batteries store excess generation throughout the day, so you can use the electricity at night or during cloudy days instead of drawing power from the utility grid.
+Solar batteries can maximize the potential of your solar panels, storing excess generation throughout the day, so you can use it at night or during cloudy days instead of power from the utility grid.

-Yes, You Will Have an Electricity Bill with Solar Panels
+Yes, You Will Have an Electric Bill With Solar Panels

 In theory, you could eliminate the “electricity” portion of your electric bill if: